Regular hours resume on Saturday, November 29.

 It is time

 The Jesse H. Jones Library Building is 60 years old and the “new” addition is close to 40.
 The last interior upgrade and renovation was close to 20 years ago.
-Our plans are to transform the building into a contemporary, flexible space that’s adaptable for the future, expand and upgrade our technological platforms and upgrade the aged infrastructure.
+Our goals are to transform the building into a contemporary, flexible space that’s adaptable for the future, expand and upgrade our technological platforms and upgrade the aged physical infrastructure of the building.